 Writing in public at length, on a specific subject, any subject, accelerates the obliteration of “lazy habits of thinking” we talked about earlier; it pushes you to commit to an opinion on a given subject, and that commitment makes you think carefully.

-I, for example, write a lot about Good Digital Content; part of my job is to understand why it’s different than normal or non-Digital content.
-I could ever have come to the conclusions I’ve reached so far without writing about the subject in public.
+I, for example, write a lot about Good Digital Content; part of my job is to define why it’s different than normal or non-Digital content.
+I could never have come to the conclusions I’ve reached so far without writing about the subject, in public.

 It puts your thinking and self-expression right next to that of your peers.
 For that reason, you have to try that much harder to prove your case.
 If your case collapses, you get to revise and make a better one — and you’ll be much more motivated to do so.